Insurance Coverage for Your International Move

 Total loss coverage

 Under Total Loss Coverage, compensation applies only if your entire shipment is lost, destroyed, or damaged beyond recovery.
-This policy does not cover individual items that are partially damaged.
+The policy does not provide coverage for individual items that sustain partial damage.
 It’s a low-cost option for those shipping non-fragile, replaceable goods but is not recommended for high-value moves.

 All-Risk Cargo Insurance